shams-nahid/My-Daily-AWS-Study/public/Serverless/01 Lambda/01 Lambda Overview.md

 - `ResourceConflictException`: Already a function exists
 - `ServiceException`: Internal server error

-### Invokation Types

----

-Lambda support 3 types of invokcation:

-1. `RequestResponse (Default Type)`: Invoke the function synchronously.
-Keeps the connection open untill the function return response or times out.
-The API response contains response, data and status
-2. `Event`: Invoke the function synchroronously.
-Retuns a response code not the response data.
-3. `DryRun`: Validate parameter and verify roles and permissions

 ### Limits

 ---

+**Concurrency**:

-**Concurrency**: Calculated by, concurrency = (`number of invokation per second` \* number of seconds per invokation took).
+- Calculated by, concurrency = (`number of invocation per second` \* `number of seconds per invocation took`).
 BY default lambda has `500` to `3000` concurrency vary from region.
 With burst capacity, we can exceed it another 500 concurrency.
 For more concurrency, need to make a request to increase the concurrency to aws.
+- Concurrency limit is calculated by whole account.
+If the account has limit of 1000, aws will reserve 100 and other 900 can be used.
+We can distribute all these 900

 ### Gotcha

 **Environment Variables**: Regular application environment variables **Stage Variables**: Related to API Gateway, can be `dev`, `prod`, `v1`, `v2` etc. Also these stage variables acn be mapped with the alias of lambda function
 **Layers**: A zip archive, contains runtime or libray.
-**Alises**: Pointer to specific lambda version
+**Aliases**: Pointer to specific lambda version